 Often when testing, we quickly select checkout and so we won't see the upsell offer.
 This will rarely ever happen with a real customer.
 Many customers will look at the product page, the picture, and read the description, or review the items in their cart for more than 1-2 seconds.

 A product that was in the upsell offer has been removed from the store, or the visibility of the product is hidden.
-By design, Shopify does not allow for hidden products to be sold, and Product Upsell is smart enough not to display these.
+By design, Shopify does not allow for hidden products to be sold, and Bold Upsell is smart enough not to display these.

 If you have reached your plan limit, no more upsell offers will be displayed until either